RedefiningReality/Pokedex-App/FacultyFeedback.md

 - Sprint lead please lead the team in their first retro - https://retrotool.app/![image]

 ## Week 7 ##
+- 10/11 is mid-term presentation.
+Focus is on the demo with a simple deck walkthrough
+- Work through who is presenting what and in what order
+- Know what are you demoing and in what order (on what machine)
+- Please add an item to your boards to do this github.com/mschray/IPro497Sample/blob/main/Course%20Content/SprintReviewProjectViews.md

 ## Week 8 ##
+- What's gen 1 pokemon?
+Is there more generations?
+- I liked your customer screen and talk track
+- Isn't the Pokedex taken?
+- Nice initial demo
+- Like the mini-game

 ## Week 9 ##